salsita/shishito/README.md

-# Salsa WebQA
+# Shishito

-Salsa WebQA is module for web application and browser extension integration testing with Selenium Webdriver & Python.
+Shishito is module for web application and browser extension integration testing with Selenium Webdriver & Python.
 It runs tests using included libraries and generates nice test results output.

 ## Features